Elgg/Elgg/mod/search/README.txt

 	and you don't need a custom display, there is nothing else you need to do for your results to appear in search.
 If you would like more granular control of search, continue below.

+3.0  CONTROLLING SEARCH RESULTS

+	* Search results can be controlled at a object:subtype level.

+	* You can specify your own search types by responding to a hook.

-3.1  CONTROLLING SEARCH -- ENTITIES
+3.1  CONTROLLING SEARCH RESULTS - ENTITIES RETURNED

 	* You can override the default search by responding to the search/type or search/type:subtype hook.
 Generally, you will be replying to